-The chemical, 2-butanone, 2,2',2"-[O,O',O"-(phenylsilylidyne)trioxime] (CAS No. 34036-80-1), was assessed as a new industrial chemical under Section 23 of the Industrial Chemicals Notification and Assessment (ICNA) Act 1989.
-This chemical is being reassessed as new hazards have been identified including on the hydrolysis product MEKO.
+The chemical, 2-butanone, 2,2',2"-[O,O',O"-(phenylsilylidyne)trioxime] (CAS No. 34036-80-1), was assessed as a new industrial chemical under section 23 of the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).
+This chemical is being reassessed as new hazards have been identified including for the hydrolysis product MEKO.

 As a group, these chemicals can be referred to as 'oximino silanes' or 'oxime silanes'.
 In this evaluation, the group will be referred to as 'MEKO silanes'.
 For clarity, specific members of the group will be referred to using the following names: